-alerts ipconfig

-auth nagios

-cascade power

-console serialconfig

-dhcp services

-dialin Secondary

-eventlog systemsettings

-hosts time

-ipaccess ups

-users
+alerts ipconfig auth nagios power cascade console serialconfig services dhcp dialin Secondary eventlog systemsettings hosts time ipaccess ups users

 There are three ways to delete a config element value.
 The simplest way is use the delete-node script detailed in 15.
 Advanced Configuration.
 You can also assign the config element to "", or delete the entire config node using -d: